dagknows/dkproxy/README.md

 ### Configure DagKnows CLI

 The above installation script also installs the dagknows cli.
 The CLI has some easy wrappers to interact with DagKnows as well as setting up/upgrading proxies.
-Configure the DagKnows cli by providing an access token:
+Configure the DagKnows cli by providing an access token.
+This will ask you for the host where the saas instance is running.
+Replace "localhost" with the address of the host where DagKnows is running (this can vary for onprem or custom installations).
+You can obtain an access token from the the App's settings page.

 ```
 dk config init
 ```

-This will ask you for the host where the saas instance is running.
-Replace "localhost" with the address of the host where DagKnows is running (this can vary for onprem or custom installations).
-You can obtain an access token from the the App's settings page.

 ## Install your Proxy